Program Management and Product Management

-The titles of program manager and product manager sound similar but they serve quite different functions in an organization.
-The skills and job descriptions of these two professionals are distinct.
+The titles of program manager and product manager sound similar, but they serve quite different functions in an organization.
+The skills and job title descriptions of these two professionals are distinct.

-Program managers are about execution.
-They are responsible for answering the questions “When?” and “How?”.
+Program managers and program management consultants are about execution.
+They are responsible for answering the questions “When?” and “How?”
 They manage people, resources, and schedules to ensure that programs are delivered on time, on budget, and at the correct price point.

 What’s the Difference Between a Program Manager and a Product Manager?

-A program managers’ focus is internal.
+A program manager’s focus is internal.
 They are looking laterally across projects and initiatives to manage the interdependencies between functions, cross-functional teams, and resources.
-Program managers are concerned with the tactical direction of programs and their smooth execution.
+Program managers are concerned with the tactical direction of programs and use agile performance management to aid their smooth execution.

-In a new product development program, the program manager’s job is to shepherd a product to market, on time, and on budget.
+In a product development program, the program manager’s job is to shepherd a product to market on time and on budget.
 Once the product is released to the market, the program manager’s work is done.

 In some organizations, programs consist of many individual projects.
 In such organizations, the project manager’s role is to oversee the project plan of the individual project, while the program manager oversees a number of projects within a given program.
 Think, for instance, of a product family.
 Each product may be the result of a separate product development project; it may be a program manager’s role to oversee the entire program, i.e., the family of products as a whole.

-Product managers, on the other hand, bridge the external and the internal.
+Product management consultants, on the other hand, bridge the external and the internal.
 Their role is to create a product vision and a product strategy to achieve it.
-Product managers capture the voice of the customer, research the market, prioritize product features, engage in ideation to conceive new product ideas, and ensure that the product team delivers the right offering.
+Product managers capture the voice of the customer, research the market, prioritize product features, engage in ideation to conceive new product ideas and ensure that the product team delivers the right offering.

-Product management is not complete at product launch.
+Product management is not complete at the product launch.
 The product manager’s role begins at the product’s initial conception and ends only with the product’s retirement from the marketplace.
-The product manager’s input and oversight includes every stage in the product development process, from listening to customer feedback, to prioritizing features through post-launch modifications and derivatives, through obsolescence and replacement with a new generation offering.
+The product manager and product owner’s input and oversight include every stage in the product development process, from listening to customer feedback to prioritizing features through post-launch modifications and derivatives, obsolescence, and replacement with a new generation offering.

 At each step in the product lifecycle, the product manager communicates inputs from external users and stakeholders to the core team members.